lps-rocks/Pelican-Keeper/README.md

 ```
 ### Secrets

-Run the bot once or create the Secrets.json in the base directory you see when opening the Files tab, and fill out all the necessary information.
+Run the bot once or create the Secrets.json in the base directory you see when opening the Files tab and fill out all the necessary information.

 ## Setup Outside Pelican
 > [!TIP]